parcel-bundler/website/src/plugin-system/validator.md

 Validators run after a build has fully completed, this is to ensure we don't impact performance and focus on more important compilation errors first.

-When Parcel is being ran in watch mode, so `parcel watch` or `parcel serve` we still serve/save updated bundles even when a validator throws an error.
-We log the error and nothing else really happens.
-However when running `parcel build` we do exit the process with a failure status code to ensure you don't deploy any code that does not meet the criteria set out by your validators.
-This ensures developers can stay productive and not have too worry about every small typing or linting issue while trying to solve a problem.
+When Parcel runs in watch mode (`parcel watch` or `parcel serve`), we still serve/save updated bundles even if a validator throws an error (in this case the error is merely logged).

+But when running `parcel build`, Parcel exists with a failure status code to ensure you don't deploy any code that does not meet the criteria set by your validators.
+This ensures developers can stay productive and don't have to worry about every small typing or linting issue while trying to solve a problem.

 ## How to write a stateless validator plugin